 On this trip we will be primarily kayaking and hiking, with visits to the Blue Mountain Museum and time to explore the historic town of Lake Placid.
 No experience in kayaking or hiking is required.
 However the trails in the Adirondacks usually have both rocks and roots and can be both steep and challenging.

 We will be staying at three very different places during this trip.
-The first two nights will be spent at Four Seasons Cottages on Fourth Lake.
+The first two nights will be spent at comfortable cabins on Big Moose Lake.
 We will then stay at Great Camp Sagamore, one of the original Adirondack Great Camps, in one of the 9 bedroom lodges that we will have to ourselves.
 We will finish the trip with three nights at Trails End Inn.
 Please Note: These are locally owned Inns and Camps, very indicative of the Adirondacks.
-There will be a mixture of single and double occupancy rooms, and a mixture of rooms with bathrooms ensuit, and bathrooms available in shared hallways.
+There will be a mixture of single and double occupancy rooms, and a mixture of rooms with bathrooms ensuite, and bathrooms available in shared hallways.
 Aside from roommate requests, the rooms will be randomly assigned.
 On this trip we can offer 2 single supplements which will guarantee a private room throughout.
 A single supplement will not, however, guarantee you a private ensuite bathroom.
 We can accommodate a variety of dietary preferences and restrictions but, depending on your specific circumstances, we may ask you to bring supplemental food.
 Please call the office if you would like help planning.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.